 You have just made your first batch of homemade laundry detergent.
 While the liquid or powdered detergent was simple to make and will save money for your family, you now have a huge amount on hand.
 Every recipe for homemade laundry detergent is safe to use in a standard top load washer that uses plenty of water for the wash and rinse cycle.
-But are homemade detergents and other homemade laundry products safe to use in front load or top load HE or high-efficiency washers?
+Are homemade detergents and other homemade laundry products safe to use in front load or top load HE or high-efficiency washers?

 Homemade Laundry Detergent and High-Efficiency Washers